Cbonief/Portfolio-Blog/posts/NineMenMorris.md

 # **About this project**
 This is a **pygame** implementation of the classic game Nine Men´s Morris, also called Mill, Mills and even Cowboy Checkers.

-The project is fully available at my <a href="https://github.com/Cbonief/Nine-Men-Morris" style="color: Blue">Github Repo</a>.
+The project is fully available at my <Link href="https://github.com/Cbonief/Nine-Men-Morris" style="color: Blue">Github Repo</Link>.

 ## **Nine Men´s Morris**